José de Züñiga

-José de Zúñiga (1755–after 1806) was a soldier and early California and Arizona settler.
+José de Zúñiga (1755–after 1806) was a Spanish soldier and commandant of presidios in California, Arizona, and Chihuahua.

 Biography

 Zúñiga was born 1755 in Cuautitlán, near Mexico City, to Spanish parents.

-He enlisted on October 18, 1772 as an officer trainee in the frontier army.

-He initially served on the Texas frontier.

-In 1780 he was promoted to lieutenant while stationed at the Presidio of San Carlos de Cerro Gordo, in the remote Big Bend Country.
+He enlisted as a cadet in the Spanish Army on October 18, 1772.
+His initial army experience came through campaigns against the native Apaches.
+In 1780 he was promoted to lieutenant while stationed at the Presidio of San Carlos de Cerro Gordo, near the Big Bend Country along the Rio Grande.
 In 1781 Lt.
 Zúñiga led his troops to Mission San Gabriel.